 The Powershifts Project

-You are being invited to take part in a research study.
+You are being invited to take part in a research study (the survey link is here: Powershifts Survey).
 Before you decide whether or not to take part, it is important for you to understand why the research is being done and what it will involve.
 Please take time to read the following information carefully.

 What is the purpose of the study?